 This collection from The American Psychiatric Association features the DSM-5, the most widely used psychiatric reference in the world, along with an unsurpassed collection of psychiatric references, books, and journals.

-PsycINFO provides abstracts and full text of thousands of journals from the 1800s to the present.
+APA PsycINFO provides abstracts and full text of thousands of journals from the 1800s to the present.
 Includes books, book chapters, dissertations, and reports about psychology and related disciplines, including psychiatry, education, linguistics, neurosciences, pharmacology, and social work.